Q&A - 3.5 Ways To Ensure Your First Client Meeting Is Amazing

 (And NO, I won’t be using any more alliteration.
 It’s out of my system, I swear)

-1. How can I make a positive first impression during a consultation?
+Q1.
+How can I make a positive first impression during a wedding consultation?

-• Be on time, or better yet, be early.
-If you’re meeting at a neutral place, get a good seat with good light and get everything all prepared.
-This puts you in control of the surroundings and control = confidence.
+Be on time, or better yet, be early.
+If you’re meeting at a neutral location, secure a good seat with good lighting and have everything prepared.
+This puts you in control of the surroundings, and control = confidence.

-1. What materials or presentations should I bring to a consultation?
+Q2.
+What materials or presentations should I bring to a wedding consultation?

-Let them finish with one album, see the other four and think, “OK, this photographer has the goods!”
+Let them finish with one album, see that there are four more and think, “OK, this photographer has the goods!”

-• Bring your rates and a version they take home.
-I use this cool bound presentation booklet that we both look through together, and then I leave it with them.
-I almost always got a surprised look when they realized they could keep it.
+Bring your rates and a version they can take home with them.
+I use a cool bound presentation booklet that we both look through together, and then I let them take it with them.
+I almost always get a surprised look when they realize they can keep it (it’s pretty cool, I admit).

-• Also, don’t try to be too salesy and “close” them on the spot.
-Be classy and confident and encourage them to look around if they’d like.
-If they’re smart, they’ll be back.
+Also, don’t try to be too salesy and “close” them on the spot.
+Be classy and confident, and encourage them to look around, if they’d like.
+If they’re smart, they’ll be back to you.

-This might sound difficult or like a mindreading trick, but if you put yourself in the shoes of the bride (not literally, of course) and run through your pitch, you’ll find those holes where the objections lie.
+This might sound difficult or like a mind-reading trick, but if you put yourself in the shoes of the bride (not literally, of course) and run through your pitch, you’ll find those holes where the objections can hide.

 “Are you the only photographer on the day?”